brunorijsman/secure-grpc/README.md

 Pass: wrong_client_test_case: location=docker client=evans authentication=mutual signer=intermediate
 All 232 test cases passed</pre>

+If any of the tests fails, you can use the `--verbose` command-line option to see what is going
+wrong: it prints every command that is executed and its output.

 On my 2020 MacBook Air, it takes about 9 minutes to complete the full test suite.

 If you don't have Docker of Evans installed on your computer, use the corresponding `--skip-...`